Anaesthetist

 Clerical or OrganisingAnalytic or ScientificSkill Level 3Skill Level 4

 Anaesthetic technicians prepare and maintain anaesthetic equipment for operating theatres and clinics, and assist anaesthetists during anaesthetic procedures.
-Future Growth StrongAnesthesia Technicians are a vital part of any medical facility’s anesthesia care team.
-They ensure that the anesthesia equipment is clean and functional and, most importantly, use their technical knowledge to protect the safety of the patient.
-Anesthesia Technicians can work in any setting where anesthesia is administered to patients, including hospitals, dentistry practices and specialized surgery centres.
+Future Growth StrongAnesthesia Technicians are a vital part of any medical facility’s anaesthesia care team.
+They ensure that the anaesthesia equipment is clean and functional and, most importantly, use their technical knowledge to protect the safety of the patient.
+Anaesthesia Technicians can work in any setting where anaesthesia is administered to patients, including hospitals, dentistry practices and specialized surgery centres.

-Along with sanitizing anesthesia equipment, Anesthesia Technicians are also in charge of stocking necessary supplies, properly setting up patient monitoring devices, troubleshooting equipment in need of repair and assisting anesthesia providers with certain patient procedures.
+Along with sanitizing anaesthesia equipment, Anaesthesia Technicians are also in charge of stocking necessary supplies, properly setting up patient monitoring devices, troubleshooting equipment in need of repair and assisting anesthesia providers with certain patient procedures.

 ANZSCO ID: 311299